Stably free modules and the unstable classification of 2-complexes: Proof of

 Note that the case $m = k$ is sufficient to establish \cref{thm:main-SF}.
 This result shows that the tree of stably free $\Z G_{(n)}$-modules has branching at all ranks $1 \le m \le k$.
-We do not know whether branching occurs at ranks $\ge k+1$, even in the case $G = T$.
+We do not know whether branching occurs at ranks $\ge k+1$, even in the case $G = T$, i.e. when $k=1$.

 In order to prove \cref{thm:main-SF-detailed}, we will begin with the following lemma.